jhumelsine/jhumelsine.github.io/_posts/2024-11-27-abstraction-cohesion.md

 ## Safety Critical
 I moved from `Warrior` to `CombatVehicle` to feature a real-world example.

 I worked on a military project where the goal was to move combat vehicles, such as tanks, with their crew via large military cargo planes.
-The crew could train by running simulations within their vehicles to familiarize themselves with terrain, landmark features, etc. of their destination during the hours in transit.
+The crew could train by running simulations within their vehicles to familiarize themselves with terrain, landmark features, etc. of their destination during the hours while flying to their destination.

 The simulations could involve spotting targets and firing their weapons.
 It would be very bad to fire a tank shell from inside the cargo plane.
-Our software would include a __TRAINER__ mode so that the guns would not actually fire the shells.
-I didn’t work on these features directly.
+The system included a __TRAINER__ mode so that the guns would not actually fire the shells.
+I didn’t work on the __TRAINER__ feature directly; therefore, what I describe is mostly hypothetical.

-Code like this would be considered [___Safety Critical___](https://en.wikipedia.org/wiki/Safety-critical_system), meaning that if there’s a bug in the code, it could seriously harm or kill people.
+Code like this was considered [___Safety Critical___](https://en.wikipedia.org/wiki/Safety-critical_system), meaning that if there’s a bug in the code, it could seriously harm or kill people.
 Blowing a hole in the side of the plane during transit would definitely qualify as a ___Safety Critical___ concern.

-Since I didn’t work directly on this code, I don’t know how they planned to implement this, but given other code I experienced on the project, I feared it might look something like the design below, where an `if` statement checks the `mode` and it only fires the `TankGun` when `mode` is not `TRAINER`.
+Since I didn’t work directly on this code, I don’t know how they planned to implement this behavior, but given other code I experienced on the project, I feared it might look something like the design below, where an `if` statement would check the `mode` and then only fire the `TankGun` when `mode` is not `TRAINER`.

 <img src="/assets/AbstractCohesion8.png" alt="Safety Critical Tank Design"  width = "100%" align="center" style="padding-right: 35px;">

 I have several issues with this design:
 * `Mode` feels like behavior associated with the `TankGun`, but it resides in the `CombatVehicle`.
 It will work, but what if other code interacts with the `TankGun` as well.
 It will need to have the same logic. `TRAINER` logic will be distributed across the codebase with low cohesion.
-How confident will we be that all the `TRAINER` cases have been covered? __NOTE:__ In case you haven't realized it, `mode` is starting to describe a __state machine__.
+How confident will we be that all the `TRAINER` cases have been covered? __NOTE:__ In case you haven't realized it, `mode` is starting to describe a [__state machine__](https://jhumelsine.github.io/2024/11/22/coupling-and-cohesion-2.html#state-machine).
 * There’s no behavior when in `TRAINER` mode.
 While we don’t want to fire the gun while in `TRAINER` mode, we want code to behave as if we had fired it for a more realistic training simulation for the crew.
+An `else` statement could handle the non `TRAINER` mode, but there's an issue with that as described in the next bullet.
 * The `if` statement only checks for `TRAINER`.
 What if there’s another mode, such as `MAINTENANCE`, for which we don’t want to fire the gun as well.
 This design will fire the gun in any non `TRAINER` mode whether desired or not.
 We can always enhance the implementation with `else if` or `else` statements for other `mode` values, but given the distributed low cohesive design, it would clutter the applications and the maintenance will be more difficult.
+And inevitably one of those checks will be omitted somehwere critical.

 ## Concrete Trainer Classes
 We can think of `TRAINER` mode like [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html).
 They are different versions of `Launcher` and `Projectile`.
 Here’s how they would appear in the design: